Chimera: Harnessing Multi-Agent LLMs for Automatic Insider Threat Simulation: Design of Chimera

 \subsection{Overview}

-The purpose of \chimera is to use LLM-based multi-agents to simulate the operations of an organization, such as the activities of the employees of a software development company, where each agent models an employee.
-To achieve this, as illustrated in Figure~\ref{fig:workflow}, \chimera operates through three key phases: \textbf{Organization Profiling}, \textbf{Agent Society Construction}, and \textbf{Threat Scenario Simulation}.
+The goal of \chimera is to integrate LLM-based multi-agent systems to simulate organizational operations, such as the daily activities of employees in a large enterprise.
+Each agent represents an individual employee and performs benign or potentially malicious actions within the simulated environment.
+As illustrated in Figure~\ref{fig:workflow}, \chimera operates through three main phases: \textit{Organization Profiling}, \textit{Agent Society Construction}, and \textit{Threat Scenario Simulation}.

-Algorithm~\ref{alg:chimera} outlines the detailed procedure for the threat simulation of \chimera and corresponding log collection.
-Specifically, \ding{182} Given the type (e.g., game company) and the overall goal (e.g., develop a game software) of the organization, \chimera can accept the user provided profile of the organization as the framework input or automatically generate this profile~(Line 1-2), including the application systems deployed, the number of employees, and the roles assigned to each employee in the organization under simulation~(OUS). \ding{183} Next, \chimera constructs an agent society~(Line 4-12) in which each agent is personalized according to the roles and characteristics of OUS employees, including adversarial insiders with specific attack objectives. \ding{184} Finally, \chimera simulates organizational activities, including the insider threat scenarios.
-For each simulated day, benign agents generate detailed schedules based on their daily objectives (Lines 14–15).
-Meanwhile, attacker agents adjust their schedules to account for malicious objectives (Lines 16–17).
-After schedule generation, all agents collaborate toward organizational goals, such as software development, while attacker agents conduct covert adversarial actions alongside their legitimate tasks.
-Throughout the simulation, comprehensive logs are collected for all agent actions, capturing both application-level activities (such as email communication and login information) and system-level events (network traffic and system logs).
+Algorithm~\ref{alg:chimera} summarizes the workflow.
+Specifically, \ding{182} given the organization type (e.g., game company) and goal (e.g., develop a new game), \chimera either accepts a user-provided configuration or automatically generates an organizational profile, including system deployments, employee numbers, and assigned roles within the organization under simulation (OUS). \ding{183} Next, \chimera constructs an agent society in which each agent is instantiated according to an assigned organizational role and personality profile.
+A subset of agents is designated as adversarial insiders and configured with specific attack objectives. \ding{184} Finally, \chimera simulates daily organizational activities.
+Benign agents generate task schedules aligned with normal work objectives, while adversarial agents embed malicious actions into otherwise legitimate routines.
+As agents collaborate to achieve organizational goals such as software development, \chimera continuously records application-level and system-level logs.